-This article has been updated on April 14, 2021, based on the Covid-19 restrictions of the Bangladesh government by issuing the latest circulars on April 12, 2021.
+This article was updated on December 3, 2021, based on the Covid-19 rules of the Bangladesh government by issuing the latest circular on December 2, 2021.

 Can I travel to Bangladesh now?

 Passengers from all countries with an advance visa can travel to Bangladesh now.

 What are the current entry requirements in Bangladesh?

 All incoming passengers, except the children below 12 years old, shall mandatorily possess RT PCR-based COVID-19 negative certificate.
 The PCR test shall be done within 48 hours of the flight departure time.

 What are the country groups for the incoming passengers in Bangladesh?